Get the Tata Capital App to apply for Loans & manage your account. Download Now

 These subsidies are tailored to meet the needs of the industries they are intended for.
 They cover various sectors, including transport, health, and agriculture.
 The government, for example, has launched several transport schemes to make transportation more affordable.

 It also gives subsidies to help farmers and businesses reduce the initial input cost.
-This includes providing fertiliser, seeds, power supply, and irrigation facilities at subsidised rates.
+This includes providing fertilizer, seeds, power supply, and irrigation facilities at subsidized rates.

 #5.
 Tax subsidy